Polyakov--Nambu--Jona-Lasinio model in finite volumes: Model

 The NJL model~\cite{YNambu,Kunihiro1,Vogl1,Klevansky1,Hatsuda1,Buballa1} gives a satisfactory description of strongly interacting matter at zero temperature and chemical potentials.
 However this is a model with global color conservation and therefore no confinement of color charges appear at non-zero temperatures and densities.
 A suitable modification is done by introducing a background field that mimics the behavior of the Polyakov loop to bring in the effects of confinement~\cite{Meisinger, Fukushima1,Ratti1,Megias1,Ghosh1,SMukherjee1,Ghosh2,Tsai1,Megias2}.
-Considerable progress has been made to have an understanding of strongly interacting matter using the PNJL model (see e.g.~\cite{Abuki1,Abuki2, Boomsma1,Bhat4,Sasaki1,Bhat5,Bhat6,Bhat7,KSaha1,Marty1,Dutra1,Ghosh3, Xin1,Islam1,Ghosh4,SUpadhaya1,SUpadhaya2,Islam2,Bhattacharyya1,Bhattacharyya2}.
-The PNJL model for 2+1 flavors including six-quark interactions is described by the Lagrangian,

-where, $P_{L,R}=\frac{1\pm\gamma_5}{2}$ are the chiral projection matrices.
-Here, the different terms bear their usual significance~\cite{Saumen}.
-The effective potential $\mathcal{U'}$ is given by,
+Considerable progress has been made to have an understanding of strongly interacting matter using the PNJL model (see e.g.~\cite{Abuki1,Abuki2, Boomsma1,Bhat4,Sasaki1,Bhat5,Bhat7,KSaha1,Marty1,Dutra1,Ghosh3, Xin1,Islam1,Ghosh4,SUpadhaya1,SUpadhaya2,Islam2,Bhattacharyya1, Bhattacharyya2,SuKi}.
+Here we have considered 2+1 flavor PNJL model including upto six-quark interactions~\cite{Bhattacharyya1,Saumen}.
+To include the effect of finite volumes, a non-zero lower momentum cutoff $p_{min}=\pi/R=\lambda$ is introduced.
+Here $R$ is the lateral size of a cubic volume $V=R^3$.
+This is a simple approach as compared to more sophisticated approaches needed to compute the proper density of states as discussed for various systems in Ref.~\cite{balian,jaffe,candelas, elze,lusher1,gasser1,madsen}.
+In principle there should be an infinite sum over discrete momentum values.
+However for simplification, we consider integration over continuous values of momentum.
+Alternatively, surface and curvature effects should have been included in the continuous momentum variables which are beyond the scope of the present work.
+The essential physical effects are expected to remain similar.
+Most likely we are going to make an underestimation of finite size effects in the quantities we evaluate.
+We have also not considered any modification of the model parameters with the expectation that much of those effects would show up in the mean values of the quantum fields.
+This is exactly in the line of neglecting the temperature and chemical potential dependence of model parameters in most of the related literature.
+Within this approximation, the thermodynamic potential is now given by~\cite{Bhattacharyya1,Saumen},